 3. Prioritize public and private investments that will benefit multiple environmentally friendly transportation modes.

 To combat climate change, it is critical that cities reduce their carbon emissions during the next three decades.
 As SPUR’s Agenda for Change explains, this is a matter of concentrating growth within existing city boundaries, creating great neighborhoods where people can fulfill most of their needs and connecting these places with an effective public transportation network.

 Helping people make short trips within their neighborhoods and access public transit for longer trips is key to this vision, and micro-mobility vehicles can play a role.
 But to incentivize their use, cities will need to rethink the infrastructure and design of the public realm.
-Luckily, they can count on the willingness of operators to help — at least for now. improving services may come to an end when early investors start requiring the operators to generate profits.
+Luckily, they can count on the willingness of operators to help — at least for now.
+Private funds for improving services may come to an end when early investors start requiring the operators to generate profits.

 This means cities should choose the projects and policies they want to move forward with carefully.
 Most importantly, cities should capitalize on operators’ resources to invest in redesigning streets and policies so that all people who are not driving feel safe.
 We recognize that people should not be allowed to ride e-scooters on particularly narrow and highly used sidewalks.
 However, collisions involving cars and slower transportation modes are still a reality.
 Therefore, cities should not require operators to spend their funds on software that would only mitigate the challenges their own service faces (sidewalks riders, for example).